axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

     This configuration implies finding all cases where the state is OPEN, the name contains 'Mike', and they were created today.

+If the task/case widget has been pre-configured with filters in the dashboard configuration, these filters will be displayed as read-only filters.

+For more information about filter operators, please refer to the table :ref:`filter-operators`.

 Save A Filter Set
 -----------------